The Radio activity allows you to play streaming audio from internet radio stations in your application.

 To add a Radio activity to your project: start editing your project and go to the Activities tab.
-Under Add an Activity, click the Radio icon to create a new activity.
+Under 'Your App Activities' click the + Add an Activity button and select SHOUTcast Radio from the list.

 The name for this activity.
 The name will appear on the dashboard and as the activity's title on the action bar.
 It can be whatever you want.
 For example: "National Public Radio"

 A few words describing this activity.
 This text may be displayed on the dashboard as a subtitle when it's Show Subtitle Text setting is enabled.

 A relative index that controls the order of the activities in your application.
 The position affects where your activity is displayed on the dashboard and in the action bar drop down.
 You can use any value you want; all that matters is how the value compares to the position indexes of other activities.

 For more information on this setting please read: How to change the order of the icons on the dashboard